stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 +++
-title = "Modern Good Practices for Python Development" slug = "python-modern-practices" date = "2025-03-22T09:22:00+00:00" description = "Good development practices for modern Python" categories = ["programming", "python"] tags = ["python"]
+title = "Modern Good Practices for Python Development" slug = "python-modern-practices" date = "2025-08-02T10:29:00+01:00" description = "Good development practices for modern Python" categories = ["programming", "python"] tags = ["python"]
 +++

 [Python](https://www.python.org/) has a long history, and it has evolved over time.
 This article describes some agreed modern best practices.

 ## Use a Helper to Run Python Tools

 Use either [pipx](https://pipx.pypa.io) or [uv](https://docs.astral.sh/uv/) to run Python tools on development systems, rather than installing these applications with _pip_ or another method.
 Both _pipx_ and _uv_ automatically put each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
+Many Linux distributions include packages for _pipx_.

-> If you use _pipx_, always follow the instructions on the [Website](https://pipx.pypa.io) to install it on your operating system.
-These ensure that _pipx_ works correctly with an appropriate Python installation.
+> Always follow the instructions on the [Website](https://pipx.pypa.io) to install _pipx_ on your operating system.
+This will ensure that _pipx_ works correctly with an appropriate Python installation.

 Use the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) feature of _pipx_ for most Python applications, or [uvx](https://docs.astral.sh/uv/#tool-management), which is the equivalent command for _uv_.
 These download the application to a cache and run it.
 For example, these commands download and run the latest version of [bpytop](https://github.com/aristocratos/bpytop), a system monitoring tool: